 These genealogies, comprising the colonial history of the majority of the free African American families of Virginia and North Carolina, reveal several facets of American colonial history previously overlooked by historians:

-- Most families were the descendants of white servant women who had children by slaves or free African Americans.
+- Most families were the descendants of white servant women who had children by slaves.
+Over one thousand children were born to white women by slaves in Maryland and Virginia during the colonial period.

 - Many descended from slaves who were freed before the 1723 Virginia law which required legislative approval for manumissions.
 Families like Gowen, Cumbo, and Driggers who were free in the mid-seventeenth century had several hundred members before the end of the colonial period.